cheerfulstoic/step_wise/README.md

 # Telemetry

-As [my colleague](https://github.com/linduxed) put it: "Logging definitely feels like one of those areas where it very quickly jumps from 'these sprinkled out log calls are giving us a lot of value' to 'we now have a mess in both code and log output'".
+As [my colleague](https://github.com/linduxed) put it: *"Logging definitely feels like one of those areas where it very quickly jumps from 'these sprinkled out log calls are giving us a lot of value' to 'we now have a mess in both code and log output'"*

 Central to `StepWise` is it's telemetry events to allow actions such as logging, metrics, and tracing be separated as a different concern to your code.
 There are three telemetry events: